GeeTransit/tag-dh/README.md

 # The Clashroom
-Learn through collaboration and competition in an online classroom environment.
+Learn through collaboration and competition in an online classroom environment